 Repurpose Content Episode Summary

 Have you ever wondered how to repurpose content without wasting hours of your day?
-Us too.
+Us, too.

-The main idea behind repurposing content is to take something you’ve created and share it in a new way to give it new life.
+The main idea behind repurposing content is to take something you’ve created and share it in a new way to give it a new life.

 We'll share simple steps for creating content that can easily be repurposed in other formats and the strategies we use to multiply and leverage your original work.